Deletion of articles on Wikipedia

-Occasionally, instances of deletion attract public attention, causing controversy, or criticism of Wikipedia or other entities.
-Conventions and practices of deletion have caused a long-lasting controversy within the Wikipedia community itself, with two schools of thought forming, one generally favoring deletion as a conventional and quite routine practice (deletionism), and the other proposing broader retention (inclusionism).
+Occasionally, deletion instances attract public attention, causing controversy or criticism of Wikipedia or other entities.
+Conventions and practices of deletion have caused a long-lasting controversy within the Wikipedia community, with two schools of thought forming, one generally favoring deletion as a conventional and relatively routine practice (deletionism) and the other proposing broader retention (inclusionism).

-Almost 500,000 articles have been deleted from the English Wikipedia since its inception in 2001.
-In 2021, about 20,000 articles were deleted from the English Wikipedia.
-About 60% of articles nominated for deletion are deleted, about 25% of articles are kept, and the remainder are either merged with another article, redirected to another article, or met with another fate.

 Purpose

-In accordance with community conventions, deletion is used to ensure that the subject of each Wikipedia article is worthy of encyclopedic coverage, i.e. that it is notable.
+By community conventions, deletion is used to ensure that the subject of each Wikipedia article is worthy of comprehensive coverage, i.e., notable.
 Deletion is also used to remove from the encyclopedia content that violates intellectual property rights, particularly copyright, and content that is purely intended to advertise a product.